Are schools injurious to health?§

 It is often said that what really matters in education is what remains once you’ve forgotten all they have tried to teach you.
 In its absoluteness, this is no doubt an exaggeration, but it is hard to overestimate the influence of what is known as the implicit curriculum: what children learn from the educational context, from the way the explicit curriculum is transacted.
 The effect from the educational environment is bound to be strong, if only because it hardly differs from year to year, or from subject to subject: It exerts more or less the same influence during each and every class, each and every day, each and every year a child goes to school.
 Given how many hours children spend in school, and how much importance they and their parents attach to this attendance, schools are thus rather likely to play a major role in “building the character” of the students.
 The question is, however, whether the type of character schools build is what the individual and the society really need.
 To get some grip on this question, we’ll look in the first part of this chapter at what Watzlawick, Bavelas, and Jackson (1967) called the pragmatics of communication.
 In other words, we’ll look at what happens to children when they attend school, not from an ideal or formal perspective, but from a pragmatic, psychological one.

 The difficulties with what one could call the “standard school environment” are quite well known.
 They have been described with great insight over forty years ago by authors like Ivan Illich (1971) and John Holt (1964).
 It is also true that at least in Europe and North America, most nursery and primary schools do not follow this pattern any longer.
 But it is still holding out in the developing countries1, and its effects are likely to haunt humanity for many years to come.
 I’ll try to summarize here some of the most serious problems in as concise a form as I can.
 Interestingly, many of them arise out of the typical classroom layout.
-It is such a classic, with such widespread acceptance, that virtually every educated human being will immediately recognise Figures1and 2 as a classroom: each child behind a small desk, the desks neatly ordered in rows, the teacher in front.

-Figure 1.Neatly Ordered Desks
+Figure 1.
+Neatly Ordered Desks

 Figure 2.
 Lines of Vision

 Pervasive lack of trust and harmony.
-Problems with the standard classroom layout arise mainly from the simple fact that it is not at all natural for children to spend their days sitting quietly behind little desks.
+The problems with the standard classroom layout arise mainly from the simple fact that it is not at all natural for children to spend their days sitting quietly behind little desks.
 The most visible victims of this arrangement are the increasing numbers of children with attention deficit disorder (ADD) who are nowadays routinely treated with drugs, while the vast majority of them would be quite fine with a bit more physical activity (and friendly hugs).
 The difficulties are, however, not limited to this increasing yet still relatively small group.
 They affect all children, and they seem to be due primarily to the antagonism that arises almost intrinsically between on the one side the children, who are forced to do what they don’t like, and on the other side the teachers, who are responsible for imposing the system.
 This antagonism forms the unpleasant backdrop for several educational practices that are bound to have a negative impact on the mental health of whole generations of human beings.

+Promoting antisocial attitudes.
 The next and perhaps strangest thing about the standard classroom layout is that it inhibits communication between the students.
 Even when in a more economical arrangement students are grouped in twos on every bench, communication between them is still looked at as a disturbance, and, on many occasions, as cheating.
 In other words, to the extent that the students are obedient and conform to the system, they will learn to consider their peers (and to some extent even themselves) primarily as a potential source of conflict and disturbance.
 This is a highly peculiar, antisocial attitude towards self and others, and hardly something any well-meaning educationist would like to foster, but this is the attitude that flows naturally from the basic, physical set-up.
 The need to communicate with others is a very deep-rooted and irrepressible part of the human character.
-So suppressing this need for too many hours a day, leaves children in a permanent state of inner conflict and unease, a state in which they have to be always on their guard, distrusting their own and their peers’ natural impulses.
+So suppressing this need for too many hours a day leaves children in a permanent state of inner conflict and unease, a state in which they have to be always on their guard, distrusting their own and their peers’ natural impulses.
 It is not hard to recognise traces of this unease in the adult population.

 If a student does not accept this negative view of himself and his friends, he has very few options: the only simple way to stay loyal and close to his peers is to defy in one way or another the authority of the teacher.
 In other words, given the conflict that is built into the situation, the child can only remain socially connected by siding with the authority or by ganging up with the other kids against it.
 These are hardly attitudes the educational system can be happy to promote; and yet it does.